 Favorite place/thing to do in Tacoma: Camp Colvos Pizza Company.
 I love a good pizza slice.
 Campus Colvos has some of the best slices in Tacoma.

 What was your favorite class in college: Women, Communication, Leadership

 What do you think makes UW Tacoma special: UW Tacoma is continuously growing.
 You can instantly feel the community and those who are ready to support and help students achieve their goals both academically and professionally.
 UW Tacoma is diverse and inclusive and offers students opportunities to further their goals and success.

-Hometown: University Place, WA
+Hometown: Auburn, WA

 Navia Winderling Assistant Director of Admissions - Marketing & Communications